-Two student publications are published during the school year at Michigan State College.
-They are the Michigan State News, semi-weekly newspaper, and the Wolverine, yearbook.
+Three student publications are published during the school year at Michigan State College.
+They are the Michigan State News, semi-weekly newspaper, the Wolverine, yearbook, and the Spartan, monthly magazine.
 Each of the publications is managed by a staff of students under the guidance of the faculty adviser.

-The governing body of these publications is the Board

-of Publications, composed of managing editors, business managers, publications' adviser, treasurer of the College, alumni secretary, president of the Student Council, and president of the Associated Women Students.
+The governing body of these publications is the Board of Publications, composed of managing editors, business managers, publications' adviser, treasurer of the college, alumni secretary, president of the Student Council, and president of the Associated Women Students.